newjersey/navigator.business.nj.gov/content/src/fundings/apprenticeship-tax-credit.md

 ---
 ## Eligibility

+* Your business must be registered in New Jersey
 * Your business must be in the first year of running its apprenticeship program
 * Enroll at least 1 apprentice in your program
 * Your business may qualify for an extra $5,000 tax credit if your apprenticeship program provides opportunities in key industries: manufacturing, construction, healthcare, logistics, pharmaceuticals, transportation, tourism, or renewable energy